ansht9/BlockchainDex/Blockchain DEX UI/README.md

-After cloning the repo go to the frontend folder and run: npm i
+After cloning the repo go to the frontend folder and run:
+"npm i"
 Then run:
-npm run start
+"npm run start"